-UPSC is conducting civil service exam every year.
-The exam process is quite long almost it will take a year to complete whole process.
-But right approach along with good preparation enables you to fulfill the dream of becoming an IAS officer.
-As the exam process is long, it is well understood that you should spent lion’s share of your time in studying, so as to cover vast topics.
+UPSC conducts Civil Service Exam every year.
+The exam process is quite long almost it will take a year to complete the whole process.
+The right approach along with smart IAS Preparation enables you to fulfill the dream of becoming an IAS officer.
+As the exam process is long, it is well understood that you should spend a lion’s share of your time studying, so as to cover vast topics.

-A one and half year study strategy is essential for clearing the world’s one of the toughest exams.
+A one and half year study is essential for clearing the world’s one of the toughest exams.
 However, there are examples of candidates who cracked UPSC within six months of IAS Preparation.
-Further, there is only a minute probability that you will get through UPSC in initial attempt.
-You are going to invest crucial years of life for this.
+Further, there is only a minute probability that you will get through UPSC in the initial attempt.
+You are going to invest in crucial years of life for this.

-Ideally, those are doing graduation can select their interested subject as it will helps in mains exams also.
-Mostly, aspirants begin their preparations on June or July.
-But proper understanding of syllabus will help to invest less time for preparation
+Ideally, those who are doing graduation can select their interesting subject as it will help in UPSC Mains also.
+Mostly, aspirants begin their IAS preparation in June or July.
+But a proper understanding of the syllabus will help to invest less time in preparation.

 There are two approaches- prelims cum mains approach and prelims approach.

 Those who have one year or more, they can schedule for prelims cum mains approach.
-For example, those who are aiming for next year IAS exam, and can start to prepare from now onwards.
-They can invest at least three months for completing their optional subjects and another five months for general studies papers followed by prelims preparation for the rest five months.
-Finally, last five months can be devoted for revisions mock test etc. Keep in mind to be in track with current affairs whole way through out your preparation.
+For example, those who are aiming for next year IAS Exam, and can start to prepare from now onwards.
+They can invest at least three months for completing their optional subjects and another five months for general studies papers followed by prelims preparation for the rest of five months.
+Finally, the last five months can be devoted to the revision of mock tests, etc. Keep in mind to be on track with current affairs the whole way throughout your preparation.

-The main advantage of this method is that aspirants can get enough time for preparation and revision.
-Moreover, they can identify their mistakes and sharpen themselves for final test.
+The main advantage of this method is that aspirants can get enough time for IAS preparation and revision.
+Moreover, they can identify their mistakes and sharpen themselves for the final test.

-This is an appropriate method for working force, those who have limited time span etc. For instance, 2017 prelims have hardly 60 days left, so start to study from today for prelims along with current affairs.
-After prelims, focus on mains.
-Having a thorough understanding of upsc syllabus and smart work will ensure you to climb ladder of UPSC within 60 days.
+This is an appropriate method for the working force, those who have a limited time span, etc. For instance, as per UPSC Exam Calendar 2024 more than 365 days left for Prelims Exam, so start study from today for prelims cum mains along with current affairs.
+Having a thorough understanding of the UPSC Syllabus and smart work will ensure you to climb the ladder of UPSC within this short span of time.

-Remember, preliminary level is the toughest part of all exams and once clearing it will enhance your confidence level and shine brightly for rest of the examination process.
+Remember, the preliminary level is the toughest part of all exams and once clearing it will enhance your confidence level and shine brightly for the rest of the examination process.

-Students should have a clear idea about the syllabus to be covered for prelims and mains.
+Students should have a clear idea about the UPSC Syllabus to be covered for prelims and mains.

 Prelims consist of two papers that carry 200 marks each.
 Each paper is of 2 hours duration.
 Candidates should attempt both papers.
 CSAT is only qualifying paper, aspirants should score 33% or 66 marks.
-Paper one is going to decide your entry to mains but not going to decide your rank.
-GS Paper 1 also comprises of 200 marks with 2 hour duration.
+Paper one is going to decide your entry into mains but not going to decide your rank.
+GS Paper 1 also comprises of 200 marks with a 2-hour duration.

-- Geography– physical [world], Indian geography, give more stress on Indian geography.
-Correlate current events of Indian landscape along with theory.
+- Geography– physical [world], Indian geography, gives more stress on Indian geography.
+Correlate current events of the Indian landscape along with theory.
 For example, if some news came about the great northern plains, go thoroughly through great northern plains, its characteristics, significance areas covered and so on.
-Also refer : How to study geography for IAS Exam.
+Also, refer to How to study geography for IAS Exam.

-- Indian Economy– read economic survey and union budget while preparing for Indian economy.
-Economic survey is inevitable part for a civil service aspirant.
-Also Check: How to prepare Indian Economy for IAS Exam?
+- Indian Economy– read the economic survey and union budget while preparing for the Indian Economy.
+The economic survey is an inevitable part of IAS preparation.
+Also Check: How to Prepare Indian Economy for IAS Exam?

-- Environment and ecology-as IFS [Indian Forest Service] examination is conducted together with UPSC, an increased number of questions are being asked from this subject.
+- Environment and ecology-as IFS [Indian Forest Service] examination are conducted together with UPSC, an increased number of questions are being asked from this subject.

-- Science and technology– various technological advancements in our country that’s of national and international importance.
-For instance, 2017 prelims can expect questions from ISRO’s recent PSLV launch.
+- Science and technology– various technological advancements in our country that are of national and international importance.
+For instance, 2018 prelims can expect questions from ISRO’s recent PSLV launch.